felixleong/wckl_webappscaling_talk/source/index.rst

 ..
-How Do I Web Scale?
-101 slides file, created by hieroglyph-quickstart on Sat Aug 24 22:35:00 2013.
+Scaling Your Web App – The Basics slides file, created by hieroglyph-quickstart on Sat Aug 24 22:35:00 2013.

 ..
 DEFINITIONS